Joe-Collins-1986/travel-app/README.md

    ## Project Introduction
    (**Note:** this is a fictitious client generated for the purpose of developing this project to test my HTML, CSS, Python, JavaScript and Django Framework essentials.)

-   This website has been designed to provide users with an easy to use web application to aide in the planning and tacking of travel.
+   This website has been designed to provide users with an easy to use web application to aide in the planning and tracking of travel.
 The primary objectives of this project are to develop a diary for users to log their travel/holiday experiences whilst also allowing them to mark visited and wish list countries on a map.
 In addition to these key deliverables the client would also like to provide users with basic country info and an easy to to use travel task manager.

-   Following discussions with the client this site will initially be tailored to Europe with the potential to expend the available countries following initial go live.
+   Following discussions with the client this site will initially be tailored to Europe with the potential to expand the available countries following initial go live.
 There will also be future opertunities to provide a public blog for users to share their experiences with a wider audience however this is not in scope for the initial launch.

    The client requesting this website is using this as the first step in creating a one stop location for planning and booking holiday and transport needs.
-The initial goal is to generate user traffic and link in with potential future partners such as booking.com, sectret escapes, kuoni travel, skyscanner to provide a booking platform on a commision based model.
+The initial goal is to generate user traffic and link in with potential future partners such as Booking.com, Secret Escapes, Kuoni Travel, Skyscanner to provide a booking platform on a commision based model.

    <br>